October 22

 A Template For Writing Persuasive Blog Posts

-Now that we’ve discussed what did or did not make those blog post more persuasive (in my opinion), let’s finish up with a template you can use to quickly and effeciently create persuasive blog posts.
+Now that we’ve discussed what did or did not make those articles more persuasive (in my opinion), let’s finish up with a template you can use to quickly and efficiently create persuasive blog posts, point-of-view memos, letters, reports, presentations and of course, pitch decks.

-First, start with the end.
+First, start with the end—often referred to as the inverted pyramid approach to writing.
 In the very first paragraph, summarize what you’re going to tell the reader.
 If this paragraph is written correctly, it is effectively the only paragraph the reader needs to read to be persuaded (if they’re already inclined to agree with you.)

 Then in a single line or short paragraph state your case.
 Tell them what you want them to believe.